We will update such a document within two days.

 The module can be used both as a separate LoRaWAN module with UART interface, and as a standalone module where custom Arduino sketches can be uploaded to.

-Heltec CubeCell HTCC-AB01 is a development board that contains the HTCC-AM01 module.
+Heltec CubeCell HTCC-AB01 is a development board based on the HTCC-AM01 module.

-The implemented LoRaWAN library appears to be based on LoRaMac-node v4.4.1.
+LoRaWAN support appears to be based on LoRaMac-node v4.4.1.

 The tools directory contains files for installing the tool chain.
 Files get.exe and get.py.

 These are for downloading the ARM toolchain and CubeCell related tools.